makeup-style in-depth: Default CSS

 }

-2. To allow browsers to auto hyphenate words when text wraps, if appropriate.
-The support may still be lacking for some languages in some browsers. hyphens: manual may be set (for some elements) on wider viewports and/or for advanced content creators who knows shy.
+- To allow browsers to auto hyphenate words when text wraps, if appropriate.
+The support may still be lacking for some languages in some browsers.

 html {